 Consider for a moment your car's role as your roving personal space.
 Inside it, you eat, you drink, you sneeze, you spill coffee, you kick muddy boots around the carpets— And while you likely treat your car's interior to the occasional vacuum and wipe-down, it's worth investing in a little extra TLC, especially in the spirit of spring cleaning.
-Here are the surprisingly grimy spots that we tend to overlook.
+Here are the surprisingly grimy spots that we tend to overlook and what to do about it such as how to clean a car headliner area.
 Detail-oriented driver: Have at it.

 Yup, carpets.
 And not just your floor mats, either.
 The carpet below your mats is full of nooks and crannies, from the pedals to the backseats, trapping dust, dirt, and (gross) smells.
 And in a dark interior, any wayward speck shines like a disco ball.
 Pull the mats and focus on the area below the pedals: A thorough deep cleaning with a deodorizing foam like Turtle Wax Power Out!
 Carpet & Mats Cleaner, a professional-strength carpet cleaner, will loosen up outdoor grime and get rid of the funk that emanates from sweaty driving shoes when you're heel-toe downshifting like a rally champion.

 Active lifestyle accoutrements, sidewalk-familiar rolling luggage, and garden supply purchases can add up to a mess that winds up on your stuff.
 The tougher carpet back here, designed to take the abuse, is easy to scrub clean.
 But don't forget the area underneath the spare tire lid, where dirt, road salt, and moisture can accumulate—especially if you've recently suffered vehicular mayhem and used your spare tire.